JFWooten4/free-markets/group/stellar/interleaving-sdex/README.md

 [^values-13]: Might liquidity be most effective as presently consolidated on the global SDEX?
 By combining liquidity pool optimizations, we can bypass traditional financial mishaps from brokers approximating spreads.
 Could a single native standard best synchronize all users with a simple pool of capital?

-If we really support [egalitarianism](https://github.com/stellar/stellar-protocol/blob/master/core/README.md#stellar-network-goals) and everyone participating on the [same playing field](https://www.youtube.com/watch?v=iIMgaUyiEho&list=PLWUFvhKuc_5tD62OdZIv3HUaf4eBaQzG8), then might we contemplate further the competitive advantages of interleaving the SDEX with native AMMs so that liquidity stays core to the protocol?
+Might the best work here extend to advancing the protocol for the whole network rather than a few central interests?
+Given more time, I'd be happy to elaborate further on any of these points either in writing or orally.
+Moreover, if we support [egalitarianism](https://github.com/stellar/stellar-protocol/blob/master/core/README.md#stellar-network-goals) and everyone participating on the [same playing field](https://www.youtube.com/watch?v=iIMgaUyiEho&list=PLWUFvhKuc_5tD62OdZIv3HUaf4eBaQzG8), then might we contemplate further the competitive advantages of interleaving the SDEX with native AMMs so that liquidity stays core to the protocol?

----

-Let me know if this works for you!

 ## 4. Storied Guiding Principles